ROS 2 VS Code Workspace Configuration

 ├── log

-└── .vscode # VS Code workspace configuration files
+└── .vscode # VS Code configuration directory

 If your workspace does not contain the .vscode/ directory, you can copy it manually from the $TOOLCHAIN_WS directory.